 These are the needle grasses on the hilltop the same day.
-You will note that the bunches are greener to the left of the flag.
-That is where I amended with a but a skin of charcoal and trace minerals.
+This is a south-facing slope with no soil amendments at all.
 It can get better, MUCH better.
 Just give me time, and rain.

 This is on a hilltop with full sun in July of the worst drought year of my lifetime after two years prior that were drier than usual.
 The plugs in the foreground are Deschampsia caespitosa, supposedly a grass found in coastal zones.
 They were planted only in March the same year.
 One showed up here a couple of years ago and I have been propagating it.
 They are clearly still showing a tinge of green, having not yet gone completely dormant.
 My guess is that they will make it.
 If I get germination, I'll add the Danthonia californica that also showed up a few years ago this winter and we will all get to see what happens.